 Kurtis Marschall is the bold new star of Australian athletics.
-The South Australian native won a gold medal in the Men’s pole vault at the 2018 Gold Coast Commonwealth Games.
+Marschall won a gold medal in the Men’s pole vault at the 2018 Gold Coast Commonwealth Games.
 In a dramatic final, he sent the 35,000-strong parochial home crowd into raptures when he made a third-attempt clearance at 5.70m to edge out 2015 World Champion, Canada’s Shawnacy Barber.

 Marschall went into the Games’ in form following an impressive 4th place finish at the IAAF World Indoor Championships in Birmingham.
 It was billed as the strongest field ever to contest a World Indoor final and Marschall showed composure beyond his years to equal his personal-best mark at 5.80m, which would have been good enough to medal at the last eight iterations of the event.

 At the ‘All-Star Perche’, an Invitational meet organised by French pole vaulter and world record holder Renaud Lavillenie, Kurtis Marschall recorded a personal best jump of 5.87m to finish in third place.